open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 ### Context Propagation

-The shim will provide an OpenCensus `PropagationComponent` implementation which maps OpenCenus binary and text progation to OpenTelemetry context.
+The shim will provide an OpenCensus `PropagationComponent` implementation which maps OpenCenus binary and text propagation to OpenTelemetry context.

 #### Text Context